Laura Marks: Honours

+She was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for services to inter-faith relations, Holocaust education and commemoration, and women's empowerment.

 Personal life

 Marks is married to Dan Patterson, a television producer.
 They have three children and live in Primrose Hill, London.
 She is a member of North Western Reform Synagogue.

 Publications

-In September 2020 Marks will be publishing a book focussed on the application of qualitative research.
+In 2000, Marks published a book focussed on the application of qualitative research.